Srivathsan1293/half-precision-fpu/README.md

-# Half-Precision IEEE-754 FPU for PicoRV32 — Final Report
+# Half-Precision IEEE-754 FPU for PicoRV32

 A fast, silicon-proven **IEEE-754 half-precision (fp16) floating-point unit** for AI/robotics edge workloads, implemented in SystemVerilog and taped out to the